AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/extending/experience-fragments.md

 <!-- When developing a new template for Experience Fragments you can follow follow the standard practices for an [editable template](/help/sites-developing/page-templates-editable.md).
 -->

-Om een malplaatje van het ervaringsfragment tot stand te brengen dat door **Create de tovenaar van het Fragment van de Ervaring** wordt ontdekt, moet u één van deze regelreeksen volgen:
+Een ervaringsfragmentsjabloon maken die wordt gedetecteerd door de **Experience Fragment maken** wizard, moet u een van de volgende regelsets volgen:

 1. Beide: